bkeegan3/715_Lab2_Keegan/README.md

 ## Design
 ### Hardware
 For the temperature sensor I used the DHT22.
 Once provided 5V and gnd the DHT22 provides its digital temperature output on pin 2 of the device.
 Instead of using a 10 foot serial cable to transmit data I opted to operate the arduino via battery power for mobile operation.
-Once the 10 minutes are complete I would connect up to a serial port to transmit the data.
+Once the 10 minutes are complete I would connect up to a serial port to transmit the data.<br>
 ![](https://github.com/bkeegan3/715_Lab2_Keegan/blob/master/images/Lab2_HW_small.jpg)
 | Arduino Pins  |                   |
 | ------------- | ------------------|